Is Print on Demand Worth it? The Pros and Cons of a POD Business

 If you sell fine art reproductions that is an essential requirement.

 Printful will ‘white-label’ your goods, print your packaging and fulfill your orders.
-They will even provide warehouse services (paid) if you want to store popular goods in advance.
+They will even provide custom packaging, pack-ins, and branding options if you want to strengthen your brand.

 They also integrate with your WooCommerce store, so you can keep your customers on your site, with Etsy and eBay.